sapkotashardul/sapkotashardul.github.io/_pages/about.md

 ---
 I am a second year Computer Science PhD student at Stanford University, where I am advised by Professors [James Landay](https://www.landay.org/){:target="_blank"} and [Scott Delp](https://nmbl.stanford.edu/people/scott-delp/){:target="_blank"}.

 My research focuses on designing sensing systems and interfaces for health and wellbeing.
-I am currently working on developing new approaches to unobtrusively monitor health by understanding how people interact with their everyday environment (e.g. using computer vision to perform fall risk assessment).
+I am currently working on developing new approaches to unobtrusively monitor health by understanding how people interact with their everyday environment (e.g., using computer vision to perform fall risk assessment).

 <!-- I am passionate about building large-scale and accessible tools that detect and respond to subtle changes in cognitive state and social context.
 These technologies often enable novel applications in health, learning, and productivity. -->